 A few things to note about this 3d model

 If you haven’t already noticed, this was the tire that I created for my Audi R8 3d model several years ago.
 I built it not only because of the aggressive tread pattern, but also because I would need it for some future projects.
 Long story short, I’ve found it to be incredibly useful over the years.
-Here are some things you need to know about it:
+I even had fun wrapping around my 3d model of a mid-1980s 14″ Pontiac wheel once (it looked as hilarious as it sounds).
+Anyway, here are some things you need to know about this tire model:

 It was built in Maya

 Maya is the 3d modeling software that I know the best, so that’s what I chose to build this with.
 However, also included in this package are the following formats: